Cooperative coloring of some graph families: Trees and wheels

-Next, we will construct an edge-colored graph $G$ with color set $\{1,2,3,4\}$ whose maximal monochromatic subgraphs are graphs in $\mathcal{W}$ with maximum degree at most $4$.
-Then we show that $G$ has no adapted coloring.
-By the relation of adapted coloring and cooperative coloring, we will get $m_\mathcal{W}(4)\geq 5$.
+Next, we construct an edge-colored graph $G$ with a color set $\{1,2,3,4\}$ such that its maximal monochromatic subgraphs are graphs in $\mathcal{W}$ with the maximum degree at most $4$.
+Afterward, we show that $G$ does not admit an adapted coloring.
+By the relation of adapted coloring and cooperative coloring, we get $m_\mathcal{W}(4)\geq 5$.